userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 The *snapcraft.yaml* file that we've discussed so far can be found in the *initial* directory.

 You can build the snap by simply executing `snapcraft` in that directory.
-The build should take about five to ten minutes to complete.
+The build should take about 5 to 10 minutes to complete.
 Snapcraft will display various status messages in your terminal whilst the build is ongoing.
 If all goes well, you should see something like the following once the build is complete:

 ```bash
 $ snapcraft